An alternative to Court

-Alternative dispute resolution (ADR) means processes and techniques that act as a means for disagreeing parties to resolve their differences as an alternative to going to court.
-Perhaps the best known of these are mediation and arbitration which are referred to in more detail below.
+Alternative dispute resolution (ADR) are processes and techniques for disagreeing parties to resolve their differences as an alternative to going to court such as mediation and arbitration.

-At Simcocks we consider all of the options.
-We have arranged and hosted mediation and settlement sessions covering a wide variety of cases and we work with our clients to achieve objectives in the way most beneficial to their business or personal circumstances.
+At Simcocks we consider all of the options having arranged and hosted mediation and settlement sessions covering a wide variety of cases.
+We work with our clients to achieve objectives in the way most beneficial to their business or personal circumstances.

-Cross-border disputes are increasingly common involving different cultures, legal systems and business concepts.
-They are often complex, time consuming and costly.
-International arbitration procedures have been designed to overcome these difficulties.
-Many businesses adopt arbitration provisions in their commercial agreements so possible disputes may be resolved efficiently.
+Cross-border disputes are increasingly common and often complex, time consuming and costly.
+Many businesses adopt International arbitration procedures in their commercial agreements so possible disputes may be resolved efficiently.

 Mediation can be an effective way of resolving disputes without the need to go to Court.
 It involves using an independent third party – a mediator – who helps both sides endeavour to reach a negotiated settlement of their dispute.

-Mediation is a confidential process where the terms of the negotiation are not disclosed to the Court or tribunal.
+It is a confidential, non-binding, process where the terms of the negotiation are not disclosed to the Court or tribunal.
 If parties are unable to reach agreement, they can still go to Court.

-The main types of ADR available in family cases are mediation (similar to what is set out above but conducted slightly differently in family cases) and collaborative law - collaborative law is a relatively new process in which the lawyers and their clients enter into an agreement to negotiate a settlement without going to court.
-Additional information about the whole approach to family law cases can be found on the Family Law section of Simcocks website.
+The main types of ADR available in family cases are mediation (and collaborative law – in which the lawyers and their clients enter into an agreement to negotiate a settlement without going to court.